-In 1938, William Gruber conceived of an apparatus that would take colour photos, the transparencies of which he could lay over one another to create a 3-D image, which could then be peered at through a hand-held device with two eyepieces.
+In 1938, William Gruber conceived of an apparatus that would take colour photos, the transparencies of which he could lay over one another to create a 3-D image, which could then be viewed through a hand-held device with two eyepieces.

 When Gruber was visiting the Oregon Caves National Monument with his wife, he met a fellow tourist named Harold Graves, who was the president of a company called Sawyer’s Photographic Services.

 The two camera buffs had a lot in common and the next year, they joined forces to manufacture the first View-Master.

-It hit the shelves in Portland, Oregon, and was marketed towards nature buffs – the first reels were sights like Colorado’s Pikes Peak and Virginia’s Luray Caverns.
+The View-Master hit the shelves in Portland, Oregon, and was initially marketed to nature-buffs – the first reels were sights like Colorado’s Pikes Peak and Virginia’s Luray Caverns.

 The nature buffs apparently had lots of pennies in their backpacks, because sales were brisk.

-In 1951, Sawyer purchased the Tru-Vu Stereo Film Company, and with it, the rights to their Stereochrome viewers and their lucrative license to use Disney characters.
+In 1951, Sawyer purchased the rival Tru-Vu Stereo Film Company, and with it, the rights to their Stereochrome viewers and their lucrative license to use Disney characters.

 The General Aniline and Film Corporation (GAF for short) bought Sawyer in 1966.
 GAF had manufactured slide and Super 8 movie projectors, and with them at the helm, reel sets from popular 60s and 70’s TV shows and movies were made available.

 For the science buffs, there were still reels that harkened back to the early, more literal-minded View-Master days and chronicled things like the moon landing.

-Some of these came with a story booklet which a viewer could flip through while he viewed, but a few reels had little self-contained narratives of their own – text would appear in the middle of the viewer.
+Some of these came with a story booklet which a viewer could flip through while they viewed, but a few reels had little self-contained narratives of their own – text would appear in the middle of the viewer.

 GAF also introduced a short-lived “talking” version, in which an audio track played as the viewer clicked through the photos, as well as models that could project their pictures up onto a wall.